fabianomonteiro/Open3270/README.md

 # Welcome

-*Open3270 provides a high level API to connect to mainframe 3270 sessions from a .NET application.*
+*Open3270 provides a high level API to connect to mainframe 3270 sessions from a .NET Framework, .NET Core and .NET 5+ applications.*

 ## Key features include